 Most climbers head up Tetnuldi via the Southwest Ridge.
 It’s most common for groups to pitch a tent at Camp 2 (3,700m) on the first day, and spend a day acclimatising and hiking around the area.
 It’s a steady climb up until the 4,300m mark - after that you’ll be scrambling along an exposed ridge.
 You might need to use a top rope to reach the summit, so make sure you travel with an experienced guide.

-Trek the Republic of Georgia | Much Better Adventures
+Trek the Caucasus Mountains in Georgia | Much Better Adventures

 Fancy learning more?
 Read Svaneti, the Essence of the Caucasusi